-JP Bayly’s “Sponsor A Family” initiative to provide 50 Fiji families with food and vanity family packs
+JP Bayly Trust’s “Welfare Initiative” to provide needy Fiji families with family food and vanity packs

 Donors